yru-weighed/gmane/README.md

-Analyzing an EMAIL Archive from gmane and vizualizing the data using the D3 JavaScript library
+Analyzing an EMAIL Archive from gmane and visualizing the data using the D3 JavaScript library

 This is a set of tools that allow you to pull down an archive